 Output, Optional: None

-7.5.2 Solution Evaluation
+7.5.2 Solution evaluation

 In order to invoke the capability exposure APIs, this solution provides an API for the Edge Application Servers to obtain the UE Identifier i.e. the GPSI of the UE from the Edge Enabler Servers, using the user information (e.g., IP address).
 The solution also allows the Edge Enabler Server to notify relevant Edge Application Servers in case of change in the UE Identifier.